 This works really well for me because although I do like to cook, I don’t like doing it every single day.
 I think that for most of us life is busy and we need to find a middle ground.
 For me, that’s what this meal plan alternative provides.

 Make your shopping list as you decide on your meals.
 After you make your list, I recommend that look around your kitchen and see if you already have any of the ingredients you listed.
-Cross it off your list if you already have it.
+If you do, just cross it off your list.

 I never assign a specific meal to a specific day of the week.
 I never force myself to eat something I don’t feel like eating just because I planned to eat it that day.
 I do try to eat fish shortly after I buy it.
 But if I really don’t feel like it, it goes in the freezer.